center-for-threat-informed-defense/attack-flow/docs/actions-objects-schema.md

 *Entity Diagram for Attack Flow Format*

 ## TODOs / Open Items
-2. How should we capture detailed Action/Asset information?
+1. How should we capture detailed Action/Asset information?
    1. Adversary Emulation plan properties in https://github.com/center-for-threat-informed-defense/adversary_emulation_library
    2. Incident Reports

 ## Rules
 These are rules that cannot be captured in JSON schema.
-1.
+1. Relationships must be compliant with OWL (Note: what does this mean in practical terms?)

 ## Data Dictionary